RACE DEBRIEF

 Fun fact

-Situated between a motel and a tattoo parlour on Las Vegas Boulevard, The Little White Wedding Chapel has been one of the most iconic places to get married since it opened in the 1950s and has witnessed the nuptials of many a famous face, such as Frank Sinatra and Mia Farrow, Paul Newman and Joanne Woodward, to more recently Ben Affleck and Jennifer Lopez – and it has appeared in many TV shows and Hollywood films.
+Situated between a motel and a tattoo parlour on Las Vegas Boulevard, The Little White Wedding Chapel has been one of the most iconic places to get married since it opened in the 1950s and has witnessed the nuptials of many a famous face, such as Frank Sinatra and Mia Farrow, Paul Newman and Joanne Woodward, and more recently Ben Affleck and Jennifer Lopez – and it has appeared in many TV shows and Hollywood films.

-When the chapel first opened for business Las Vegas didn’t have a booming wedding industry, and was in fact the only one like it outside of a couple of casinos, but the entrepreneurial ingenuity of owner and minister Charolette Richards who has presided over tens of thousands of weddings, led to the one-stop-shop business model that exists today.
+When the chapel first opened for business Las Vegas didn’t have a booming wedding industry, and it was in fact the only one like it outside of a couple of casinos, but the entrepreneurial ingenuity of owner and minister Charolette Richards who has presided over tens of thousands of weddings, led to the one-stop-shop business model that exists today.

 In the years since the single-room chapel first opened, it has grown and evolved into a full-on wedding village complete with a gown and tuxedo store, hairdresser, florist, limousine fleet, and of course a team of Elvis impersonators just waiting to dance you down the aisle to your waiting spouse-to-be – everything you could want or need when getting hitched.